dracoventions/TWCManager/docs/modules/Vehicle_TeslaMate.md

 <a href="https://github.com/adriankumpf/teslamate">TeslaMate</a> is a self-hosted Tesla datalogger.

-The purpose of this integration is to allow users of TWCManager who also use <a href="https://github.com/adriankumpf/teslamate">TeslaMate</a>
+The purpose of this integration is to allow users of TWCManager who also use <a href="https://github.com/adriankumpf/teslamate">TeslaMate</a> to leverage on the work already performed by TeslaMate to fetch vehicle status, significantly reducing the number of Tesla API calls that TWCManager needs to make.

+With both the API Token and Telemetry options enabled, we're effectively using TeslaMate to manage our API login credentials and fetch all of our vehicle status updates.
+The only requests that TWCManager would need to send are the initial API call to list all vehicles in your account, and commands (such as wake_up, charge, etc).

+There is no requirement to use both sync functions when integrating with TeslaMate.
+You can sync only tokens, or only telemetry.

 ## Integrations